+Looking after and supporting someone can be stressful.
 It is easier to support someone when we link with other people and groups.
 We usually advise to contact services in your local area, such as community groups, or offerings from day centres, luncheon clubs or other organisations.
-During COVID these groups are sadly not being offered.
-However, there is support at hand.